kiranbele11/data-engineering-exploring-london-travel-network/readme.md

 - **Cursor Closure Error**: Fixed an issue where the cursor was closed before executing a query.
 Implemented proper error handling to ensure the cursor remains open during operations.

 - **Environment Configuration**: Ensured sensitive data is not exposed by using `.gitignore` to exclude configuration files from version control.

+- **Databricks Connection Errors**: Faced issues with authentication and connection timeouts.
+Resolved by using the correct JDBC URL and ensuring the cluster was running.

 ## Contributing